krovs/oscp-writeups/docs/PWK Challenges/secura.md

 ### Initial Access

-Connect to this machine with evil-winrm with credentials we found in x.x.x.95.
+Connect to this machine with evil-winrm using credentials we found on 192.168.180.95.

 ![](assets/Pasted%20image%2020250212112450.png)

-### Privesc
+### Privilege Escalation

-We found a xampp folder, inside we found mysql binaries and the current user has permissions to execute so
+We found a XAMPP folder.
+Inside, we found MySQL binaries, and the current user has permissions to execute them.

 ![](assets/Pasted%20image%2020250212121021.png)

-We got `administrator:Almost4There8.?` and `charlotte:Game20n4.!`
+We got `administrator:Almost4There8.?` and `charlotte:Game20n4.!`.

-### Post Explotation
+### Post Exploitation

-We reconnect with admin rights and got the flag.
+We reconnect with admin rights and get the flag.

 ![](assets/Pasted%20image%2020250212131746.png)